Holidays in Costa Blanca

 Costa Blanca enjoys a typical Mediterranean climate with warm summers and mild winters; the highest winter temperatures are enjoyed along the coast.
 Inland, summers are much hotter, with temperatures often reaching the mid to high 30s (°C) in July and August.

-Book a cheap holiday to Costa Blanca with Airtours to find lovely beaches, clear warm waters and some of the most lively entertainment and nightlife in Spain.
+Book a holiday to Costa Blanca with Airtours to find lovely beaches, clear warm waters and some of the most lively entertainment and nightlife in Spain.

 What is included ?